Department of Aerospace Studies

 The United States Air Force Reserve Officer Training Corps (AFROTC) program provides leadership and Air Force-specific training to students pursuing a career as an officer in the United States Air Force.
 The AFROTC program is open to students looking for a challenging career and the opportunity to support and defend the constitution of the United States.
 AFROTC is more than just a department in the College of Arts and Sciences; it is a professional organization designed to provide students growth, development, and leadership opportunities beyond the classroom.
-Cadets learn and develop these skills through hands-on experience both inside and outside of the traditional classroom setting.
+Cadets learn and develop these skills through hands-on experiences both inside and outside the traditional classroom setting.

 The Air Force ROTC Program

 Four-Year Traditional ROTC Program

 This program is for students who enroll as cadets in AFROTC and plan to graduate in four years with a commission as an Air Force second lieutenant.
 Each year of the program cadets must take the appropriate aerospace studies course and leadership laboratory (AERO 500) and participate in weekly physical training.
 In the spring of the sophomore year, cadets will compete for an Officer Commissioning Enrollment Allocation, which gives them a slot to attend a four-week field training course in the summer.
 Successful completion of field training grants entry into the Professional Officer Corps (POC) for the junior and senior years.
 Cadets in the POC refine their leadership skills and prepare for a United States Air Force active duty commission upon graduation.

 Nontraditional ROTC Program